High monodispersity (CV < 2%)

 Small droplet configuration: 30µm-70µm-90µm

-This two nozzle configuration allows users to decrease double emulsion size down to 15µm droplet size.
+This two nozzle configuration allows users to decrease single emulsion size down to 15µm droplet size.

 WEBINAR REPLAY – Raydrop, a universal droplet generator based on a non embedded co flow focusing